wendellpiez/XMLLunchbox/README.md

 Change the permissions to make the file executable.

+Here again we assume the name `xmllunchbox`.

 ## Run XML Lunchbox

-Open a terminal, navigate to your _lunchbox_ directory, and run `./lunch.sh`.
+Open a terminal, navigate to your _xmllunchbox_ (project) directory, and run `./lunch.sh`.
 This launches BaseX inside the container.
 The steps below all depend on your already having launched the XMLLunchbox BaseX server in this way.
 When you are finished, you can shut down the container by typing _Ctrl-c_ in this terminal window.

 ### Test your running instance